asatarin/asatarin.github.io/talks/2023-01-how-to-fight-incidents.md

 ---
 title: How to Fight Production Incidents?
-description: Talk on "How to fight production incidents?: an empirical study on a large-scale cloud service" paper for distributed systems reading group.
+description: Talk on "How to fight production incidents" paper for distributed systems reading group.
 date: 2023-01-25
 layout: talk
 ---